patchon/remove-tabs-on-save/README.md

 will be replaced by spaces if you have the settings above.

 #### Caveats
-Even if you have the settings mentioned above, vs code will ***ignore those*** on certain file types, ie.
+Even if you have the settings mentioned above, vs code will ***ignore those*** on certain file types (ignore is is the wrong word, the settings are simply overridden by language specific settings that makes sense for that particular language), ie.
 - makefiles
 - *.go